-- These chemicals use a different mechanism for fluorescence compared to the previously known fluorescent proteins such as the green fluorescent protein in cnidarians and corals.
+- These chemicals use a different fluorescence mechanism than the previously known fluorescent proteins, such as the green fluorescent protein in cnidarians and corals.

 - Bromo-tryptophan kinurenines also have antimicrobial properties.

-- These skin compounds are used by sharks for recognizing each other and also as means for protection against microbes.
+- These skin compounds are used by sharks to recognize each other and protect against microbes.